eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

  - **Optional configuration for the local backends**: Only for local instance, a semi-colon separated list of configuration for the backends. i.e. tensorflow,version=2;tensorflow,allow-soft-placement=false

 > :warning: Warning
 > Pay attention on the ports used for communicating with the Triton Server.
-The default ports are the 8000-8002, but these are tipically used by ESF for debug purposes.
+The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.
 > Pay attention on the ports used for communicating with the Triton Server.
-The default ports are the 8000-8002, but these are tipically used by ESF for debug purposes.
+The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.

 ## Nvidia™ Triton Server installation